-Segment: I-5, I-405 to Yale Avenue
+- Segment: I-5, I-405 to Yale Avenue

-Status: Environmental Phase Complete; Design Contract Awarded
+- Status: Design Contract Awarded

+- Contact: Rose Casey, Capital Projects (714) 560-5729

 Summary: This project will add an additional general purpose lane (approximately 4.5 miles) in both directions of I-5 between I-405 and Yale Avenue, improve interchanges, and replace and add new auxiliary lanes in the City of Irvine.
 The Board approved the release of the RFP for the preparation of plans, specifications, and estimates (PS&E) on December 14, 2020, and awarded the contract on May 10, 2021.
-Final design services are anticipated to begin in mid to late 2021.
+Final design services are anticipated to begin in October 2021.

-- Segment: I-5, Yale Avenue to SR-55 - Status: Design Phase Underway
+Segment: I-5, Yale Avenue to SR-55

+Status: Design Phase Underway - Eight Percent Complete

 Summary: This project will add an additional general purpose lane (approximately 4.5 miles) in both directions of I-5 between Yale Avenue and SR-55, improve interchanges, and replace and add new auxiliary lanes in the cities of Irvine and Tustin.
-The Board approved the release of the RFP for the preparation of PS&E on June 22, 2020, and awarded the contract on November 9, 2020.
 The design of this project was initiated on May 6, 2021.
-This quarter, the design consultant worked on obtaining permits, surveying the existing facilities, submitting drafts of the program management plan and quality management plan, as well as obtaining approval for design enhancements that could reduce overall project costs while improving traffic operations.
+This quarter, the design consultant worked on surveying the existing facilities, obtaining approval for design enhancements that could reduce overall project costs while improving traffic operations, and began working on roadway geometrics.